-- Fuel samples taken at random from competitors during the event will be tested at the race venue, and may also be chemically analysed afterwards in the laboratory.
+- Fuel samples taken at random from competitors during the event will be tested at the race venue and may also be chemically analysed afterwards in the laboratory.
 The organizer must seal the sample of the fuel in a fuel approved can. - 2) The entire installed fuel system may be dismantled, removed from the boat and inspected. - 3) Gasoline supplied by an organiser will be tested at the start of an event to establish its test device value. - 4) In the event that the organiser does not supply fuel and the competitors bring their own, each competitor's fuel will be checked.
-This will be part of the pre race scrutineering.

-- 5) At an event where the competitor's fuel is used, it will be the competitor's responsibility to ensure that at least one litre of neat gasoline is always available for sealing as a sample. - 6) Temperature of the fuel at the test cannot be lower than 5°C (9°F) from surrounding shaded air temperature. - The presence of illegal fuel at any time will result in the driver being immediately disqualified up to that point.
+This will be part of the pre race scrutineering. - 5) At an event where the competitor's fuel is used, it will be the competitor's responsibility to ensure that at least one litre of neat gasoline is always available for sealing as a sample. - 6) Temperature of the fuel at the test cannot be lower than 5°C (9°F) from surrounding shaded air temperature.